Upright Posts Unlevel In and Out

 Is this ok to finish filling up?
 Will the wall push out against the post in those spots, and is the post leaning too much.
 As far as looks for the post, it doesn't matter that much, I'm putting a deck all the way around it.
 Just Want it to be safe for my little girl.

-I did measure down from the top of the pool to the water level line and they all was within a 1/4" with the exception of one post, it was about 1/2" to 3/4" lower that the others.
+I did measure down from the top of the pool to the water level line and they all were within a 1/4" with the exception of one post, it was about 1/2" to 3/4" lower that the others.
 Any help would be amazing.
 Thank you.

-Hi Michael You have done the most important thing, that is checking the level.
+You have done the most important thing, that is checking the level.
 A level pool should be safe.

-Posts that are slightly higher or lower than they should be sill cause them to lean.
+Posts that are slightly higher or lower than they should be will cause them to lean.
 Raising or lowering them slightly will probably help.
 Small adjustments like this can be made from outside the pool with water in it.

 A bow in the wall is usually an indication of a high post or high bottom rail.
 Just scraping a little dirt out from under it might help.